Skip to main content

 Does Canada see expunged or pardoned convictions?+

-Generally yes.
-Canadian border officers have access to US criminal databases (CPIC/NCIC) which may still show expunged records.
-A US expungement is not equivalent to a Canadian record suspension.
+Often, yes.
+Through information-sharing arrangements, Canadian authorities may have access to criminal-history information that can still reflect a record even after a foreign expungement.
+A US expungement is not equivalent to a Canadian record suspension, so it generally does not, by itself, resolve inadmissibility.
 See our guide on expunged records for details.

 What makes a conviction "serious criminality"?+